nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-document-layouts.md

 ## Prerequisites

-- Make sure that the [Nuxeo Web UI]({{page version='' space='nxdoc' page='web-ui'}}) addon is installed on your instance.
+The [Nuxeo Web UI]({{page version='' space='nxdoc' page='web-ui'}}) add-on is installed on your instance.

 ## Create a Contract Document Type

-Here we want to create a custom document type named "Contract" that will hold specific metadata related to the notion of a contract: contract owner, starting date, policy.
+Create a custom document type named "Contract" that will hold specific metadata for a contract: contract owner, starting date, policy.

 1. In Studio Modeler, under **Configuration**, click on the **Content Model** section, then **Document Types**.
 Click on the **New** button.